alejandrox1/CS/libc/ch03-errno/README.md

 * Have each function return its value as a success or a failure indication.
   This may complicate getting our answer from the returned value.

-Best soluton?
+Best solution?
 Define an error return value that is distinguishable from any valid answer.
 The functions do not exactly report which error occurred.
 The specific error is stored in a variable with external linkage.